SmartBear/hiptest-api-documentation/source/includes/_tests.md

         "name": "Find horcruxes",
         "description": "That will help to kill Voldemort", "folder-id": 162629,
-        "definition": "scenario 'Find horcruxes' do\n  call given 'Harry has one horcrux'\n  call then 'he should destroy it\nend\n", "errors": []
+        "definition": "scenario 'Find horcruxes' do\n  call given 'Harry has one horcrux'\n  call then 'he should destroy it\nend\n"
       },
       "links": {
         "self": "/scenarios/10"